Making Meaning from Data in Citrix Analytics

 My solution

-Designed faceted filters (multi-select, ranges, date, etc.) with reusable patterns adopted into the design system.
+Built flexible, faceted filters (multi-select, ranges, dates, etc.) with reusable patterns integrated into the design library.

-Added save, alert, and share features to make search a repeatable workflow.
+Introduced save, alerts, and share features to transform search into a reusable workflow.

 “We wasted 10,000 hours on Facebook.
 Now we can see it.”